moodymudskipper/bigbrothr/README.md

 # bigbrothr

-{bigbrothr} is an experiment on how we might provide feedback to package maintainers.
+*{bigbrothr}* is an experiment on how we might provide automted feedback to package maintainers on the usage of their package, without bothering or worrying users nor violating their safety and privacy.

 It is only an idea, no data is sent anywhere at the moment.

-{bigbrothr} should respect safety, privacy, transparency, and performance, be painless to the user and easy to use for the maintainer, in that order.
+*{bigbrothr}* should respect safety, privacy, transparency, and performance, be painless to the user and easy to use for the maintainer, in that order.